A Jordan-Chevalley decomposition beyond algebraic groups: Introduction

-Section 4 is devoted to $0$-groups and $p$-groups.
-We show that $0$-groups are the definable groups generated by an abstract torus or, equivalently, the definably connected abelian groups generated by their torsion subgroup.
-We then prove that definable $p$-groups are extensions of a finite $p$-group by a $0$-group.
-A characterization of $0$-Sylow and $p$-Sylow subgroups of any definable group is then provided in the proof of \Cref{theo:sylow}.
+In Section 4 we study $p$-groups.
+We show that $0$-groups are the definably connected abelian groups generated by their torsion subgroup and, for $p$ prime, definable $p$-groups are extensions of a finite $p$-group by a $0$-group (\Cref{theo:p-groups:list}).
+A characterization of $p$-Sylow subgroups of any definable group is then provided in the proof of \Cref{theo:sylow}.